 In a world where we are constantly monitored, computers have become adept at identifying people, from tracking criminals to countering terrorism.
 Finding ways to beat up the facial recognition system is a modern day’s challenge.
 Activists are afraid about their lost privacy, thinking society might be at the doorsteps of a dystopia where Big Brother sees it all.
 A group of artists are trying to make a statement by becoming invisible.

 Facial recognition systems are becoming more pervasive.
 Till now, most of the facial recognition were illustrations or academic projects experimenting with face-jamming.
 The spread of COVID-19 has fueled increased surveillance.
-People in the UK are being scanned, misidentified and wrongly stopped by police as a result.
-Police allegedly stopped people for covering their faces or wearing hoods, and one man was fined for refusing to be scanned.
+People in the UK are being scanned, misidentified and wrongly stopped by police, as a result police allegedly stopped people for covering their faces or wearing hoodies, and one man was even fined for refusing to be scanned.
 96% of times Facial recognition wrongly identifies public as potential criminals.

 - Mobile phone makers in products.
 Apple first used facial recognition to unlock its iPhone X, and continues with the iPhone XS.
 Face ID authenticates.
 Apple says the chance of a random face unlocking your phone is about one in 1 million.

 - Colleges in the classroom.
 Facial recognition software can, in essence, take roll.
 If you decide to bunk classes, your professor could know.

 - Social media companies .
 Facebook uses an algorithm to spot faces when you upload a photo to its platform with 98% accuracy.

 - Retailers in stores.
 They combine surveillance cameras and facial recognition to identify suspicious characters and potential shoplifters

 The number of people wearing face masks, scarves, and bandannas, there’s an iota of possibility that these masks will make face recognition harder to implement.